 Transitional protection is a little more difficult.
 Any data files that leave our networks should be secured with managed FTP solutions that encrypt the files with SFTP, FTPS, HTTPS, PGP, and other protocols.
 Firewalls are set up to control what can leave or enter our data domain.
-DMZ gateways are set up to increase the virtual protection of the data and still allow designated users access to it.
+DMZ secure gateways are set up to increase the virtual protection of the data and still allow designated users access to it.

 Procedural security is a type of data protection that is least understood and implemented.
 A clear and understandable security policy needs to be communicated to the end users so they become familiar with sensitive data is secured, and what consequences may loom if procedures aren't followed.

 The majority of us in IT are protective about who has access to our own sensitive data, so we can understand the reason for protecting everyone else, too.
-Yes, it's a lot of work, but it's part of the new normal.